benjiebob/SMALViewer/README.md

 os.environ['PYOPENGL_PLATFORM'] = 'osmesa'.
 ```

-⋅⋅⋅If you are a Windows user and you experience issues here, you can fix by following the advice [here](https://github.com/mmatl/pyrender/issues/117).
+   If you are a Windows user and you experience issues here, you can fix by following the advice [here](https://github.com/mmatl/pyrender/issues/117).
 A quick fix is to edit the function "make_current" in pyrender/platforms/pyglet_platform.py, L53 (wherever it's installed for you) to:

   ```
   #